-Separated Bike Lanes refer to bike lanes that are vertically separated from adjacent vehicle traffic.
+Separated Bike Lanes can be considered a subset of Protected Bike lanes as they refer to bike lanes that are vertically separated from adjacent vehicle traffic.
 Typically this is accomplished by constructing the bike lane behind a raised curb, at the same or slightly lower elevation as adjacent pedestrian facilities.
 Differentiation between the bicycle and pedestrian facilities can be accommodated by using asphalt for the bike lane (concrete for the adjacent sidewalk) and providing signing and symbols identifying the dedicated bicycle area.
 Curb along the separated bike lane can be barrier or mountable to allow easier access by bicyclists.
 The NACTO Urban Bikeway Design Guide refers to Separated Bike Lanes as Raised Cycle Tracks.